pickettj/jamespickett.info/teaching.md

 ## Courses

 I conceive of my undergraduate courses as a loose "Eurasian trilogy," beginning with ["Rise of Islam,"][2] followed by ["Empires of the Steppe,"][3] and culminating with ["Imperial Russia."][4]
-My teaching methodology emphasizes [simulations](https://www.utimes.pitt.edu/news/teaching-heroes) and [hands-on activities](https://www.honorscollege.pitt.edu/islam).
+My instructional methodology emphasizes [simulations](https://www.utimes.pitt.edu/news/teaching-heroes) and [hands-on activities](https://www.honorscollege.pitt.edu/islam).

 This spring I am team-teaching “[Computational Methods in the Humanities][5]” with [David Birnbaum][6] (Pitt Slavic Studies).